People Who Always Seek Validation Typically Have These 12 Insecurities

 7. Fear of Being Forgotten or Overlooked

-8. Concerns About Professional Competence
+8. Concerns About Professional Skills

 Insecurities about professional capabilities can prompt an incessant need for validation at work.
 People may seek constant feedback or become overly concerned with their performance reviews.
 They might also compare their career progress to that of their colleagues, creating a sense of competition and a drive to outperform others to gain recognition and affirmation of their professional worth.